OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

         # PXE boot
         filename "pxelinux.0";
   }

+Other CPU architectures are listed in the UEFI_specification_ section 3.5.

+Placing the boot-image file in a subdirectory of the TFTP_ server's ``/tftpboot`` folder, for example ``uefi/BOOTX64.EFI``, will cause the client host PXE_ boot process to download all further files also from that same ``uefi/`` subdirectory, so you need to place other files there.

 When you have completed configuring the ``dhcpd.conf`` file, open the firewall for DHCP_ (port 67)::